jkokkat/seg3103_playground/lab03/README.md

       assertEquals(expectedDayAfter, today.nextDate());
   }
   ```
 Then, I improved the coverage for the method isEndOfMonth().
-The initial test suite did not include a test where the year is not a leap year, the month is February (2), and the day is the 28th.
-As well, it did not include a test where the year is a leap year, the month is February (2), and the day is the 28th.
+The initial test suite did not include a test where the year is not a leap year, the month is February, and the day is the 28th.
+As well, it did not include a test where the year is a leap year, the month is February, and the day is the 28th.
 I added these tests, as shown below:
 ```bash
 @Test
 void nextDate_endOfMonth(){